paulagd/node-server/documentation/data/footer.md

       - `postServer` method

-          This method receives all the parameters needed to compute the rankin of a query given.
+          This method receives all the parameters needed to compute the ranking of a query given.

           First of all, you can define the method like: